Ralim/IronOS/Documentation/DebugMenu.md

 - **DC** input (dumb)
 - **QC** input (We used QC2/3 negotiation for current supply)
 - **PD W. VBus** input (PD subsystem is used to negotiate for current supply); and VBus is connected to your input power source
 - **PD No VBus** input (PD subsystem is used to negotiate for current supply); and VBus is **NOT** connected to your input power source.
-If it is Not required or possible to do a special mod of your PCB (i.e. late model V1, some early Green PCB models) then [PD No VBus] displays on screen, see details and [PD Debug below](/Documentation/DebugMenu.md#pd-debug-menu).
-Or if you had [PD Vbus] displayed originally, and then successfully modified the Pinecil to support 24V by cutting the trace line to Vbus, then you will see [PD No Vbus] now as a confirmation that the cut worked as expected.
+If it is Not required or possible to do a special mod of your PCB (i.e. late model V1, some early Green PCB models) then [PD No VBus] displays on-screen ([see details and PD Debug section below](/Documentation/DebugMenu.md#pd-debug-menu)).

 ### HW G